mzazon/awesome-cloud-projects/aws/computer-vision-rekognition-apps/computer-vision-rekognition-apps.md

 1. **Create Face Collection for Person Recognition**:

    Face collections in Amazon Rekognition act as databases for storing facial feature vectors, enabling fast face recognition and search capabilities.
-This is essential for identifying known individuals in your computer vision applications.
+This is essential for identifying known individuals in your computer vision applications, whether for security monitoring, VIP customer recognition, or employee access control systems.

    ```bash
    # Create a face collection for storing known faces